epson121/Projects/README.md

 [**Tax Calculator**](https://github.com/epson121/Projects/tree/master/Numbers/numbers_tax_calculator) – Asks the user to enter a cost and state tax.
 It then returns the tax plus the total cost with tax.

-**Dijkstra’s Algorithm** – Create a program that finds the shortest path through a graph using its edges.
+[**Dijkstra’s Algorithm**](https://github.com/epson121/Ruby/tree/master/graph) – Create a program that finds the shortest path through a graph using its edges.
+Ruby only.

 Text
 ---------